 11: Banff National Park – Calgary

 What’s fun about Trek America is that every trip is different (read my review of the Trek America Freedom Trail for proof of that!).
 Guides will take you to their favourite spots or make itinerary changes if required by season or for other reasons.

 Meet our Guides!

 Our guides really made the trip for me.
 I’m not just saying this, but after years of travel Will and Heather are definitely the best guides I’ve ever had.
 Not only were they crazy fun and really friendly – instantly becoming part of the group as well as leaders – but they were also insanely, catchingly passionate.
 About Canada, about the landscapes, about Trek America, about everything.

 Meet Heather!
-Canada born-and-bred, outdoor enthusiast, expert woodcutter, longest-serving guide on the Trek America Canada team, and all-round superwoman.
+Canada-born-and-bred, outdoor enthusiast, expert woodcutter, longest-serving guide on the Trek America Canada team, and all-around superwoman.
 She LOVES her country and it really shows – in an infectious, joyous sort of way.
 Heather is definitely the most enthusiastic guide I’ve ever had on a trip.
 Except for maybe Will…

 Meet Will!
 Australian, hilarious, owner of the coolest socks I’ve ever seen, top potato masher, and one of Trek America’s newest guides.
 He was on the tour to shadow Heather before getting started as an official guide, but seemed like he’d been doing it forever.
 Again, super passionate about Canada and full of interesting facts.
 Just don’t ask him why there are fish in glacier lakes!